 So, Donna speaks to Audrey, Audrey is flirting with a mug of black coffee.

 She asks Donna if she likes coffee and then Audrey goes on to explain why she likes coffee; “you see… Agent Cooper loves coffee.”
-Audrey has an obvious crush on the our favourite FBI Agent.
+Audrey has an obvious crush on our favourite FBI Agent.

 We can get nude and stuff genitals into other genitals until stuff gets messy.